 Not only will your ILP group be grateful (and probably download the app right after they see you using it), but the locals will love it too!
 Talk about being able to connect with the locals on a whole new level.

 Google Translate is one of the many reasons why bringing your iPhone is a good idea (just make sure you have your phone prepped for the international trip).
-Other good reasons would include: Facebook, Instagram (why don't you give the ILP Instagram a follow), Maps, texting, e-books and games --you know for those long plane or train rides.
+Other good reasons would include: Facebook, Instagram (why don't you give the ILP Instagram a follow), Maps, texting, and games — you know for those long plane or train rides.

 Keep This In Mind